SACE | Southern Alliance for Clean Energy

 What is the mission of the Southern Alliance for Clean Energy?

-Southern Alliance for Clean Energy (SACE) is a nonprofit, nonpartisan organization that promotes responsible energy choices that solve global warming problems and ensure clean, safe and healthy communities throughout the Southeast.
+Southern Alliance for Clean Energy (SACE) is a nonprofit, nonpartisan organization that promotes responsible energy choices that work to address the impacts of Global Climate Change and ensure clean, safe and healthy communities throughout the Southeast.

 When was SACE founded?

-SACE was founded in 1985 as a Tennessee Valley Authority (TVA) watchdog organization – but has grown into a broad, comprehensive regional advocate for clean energy.
-After more than 25 years, SACE remains the only regional organization solely focused on developing clean energy solutions for the Southeast.
+SACE was founded in 1985 as a Tennessee Valley Authority (TVA) watchdog organization – but has grown into a broad, comprehensive, regional advocate for clean energy.
+After more than 30 years, SACE remains the only regional organization solely focused on developing clean energy solutions for the Southeast.
 To learn more, read About Us.

 Why is this Work in the Southeast so Important?